Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 (Again, if you're taking "cumadin," check your "OK" list & adjust your medicine amounts to your food amounts, with your doctor.)

 When I say seaweeds, some people respond by saying they take algaes like spirulina, chlorella and super-blue green brand.
 If you find they help you, who am I to give an opinion.
 You know the facts.
 In fact, spirulina & chlorella have a lot of good benefits for the body.
 I eat them myself and get the highest energy, non pesticide brands i can find.
 You can do a search on the Web & get a lot of info.
-But they are NOT the same as the seaweeds, not at all.
+But they are NOT the same as the seaweeds.
 We're looking for the enormously high mineral content.
 I take both.

 There are four minerals it helps to know something about, structurally.
 One major one for structure is Calcium, which makes the muscle fibers stronger and the cell walls stronger.